-The story of Taphussa it could be said was the instigator in what has become one of the greatest monuments honoring the Buddha, referred to as Shwedagon Pagoda in Yangon.
+Before Shwedagon Pagoda Burma – The story of the merchant Taphussa it could be said was the instigator in what has become one of the greatest monuments honoring the Buddha, referred to as Shwedagon Pagoda in Yangon.

 There are several accounts according to myth and legend regarding Buddhism in ancient times in Myanmar whilst the Buddha was still living.
 The oldest account of Buddhism having reached Myanmar is related to the story of two merchant brothers Taphussa and Bhallika from Ukkalapa village in Ramanna Desa which would indicate that the existence of the Buddha was known in Burma during the Buddha’s lifetime.

-Two merchant brothers on hearing about the Buddha wanted to see him.
-On meeting the Buddha the Buddha preached the Dhamma to them.
-When the Buddha had finished his teachings he gave to the two brothers eight sacred hairs from his head and seeds from the Bodhi tree under which the Buddha attained enlightenment.
+The two brothers on hearing about the Buddha wanted to see him.
+On meeting the Buddha, he preached the Dhamma to them.
+When the Buddha had finished his teachings he gave to the two brothers eight sacred hairs from his head and seeds from the Bodhi tree under which the he attained enlightenment.

 Between 1472-1492 AD a stone inscription written in old Mon was dedicated by King Dhammazedi of the Hanthawady Kingdom to the Shwedagon pagoda.
 On the inscription it is mentioned that Bhallika after meeting the Buddha became a monk, whilst Taphussa at the time the Buddha was in meditation at the foot of the Rajayatan Lin Lun tree in Uruvela Forest in the Maha Sakarit year 103 returned to Ramanna Desa (Mon country).

 On his return to Mon country Taphussa built a Ceti to honor the Buddha on Tampaguta hill and enshrined the eight sacred hairs of the Buddha inside.
 Over time the Ceti became overgrown with vegetation.